DynamicIntuition/dynamicintuition.github.io/content/knowledge/strategy.md

 Once Graphor and Nova are compatible, contributions will be open for Nova.
 A series of game Graphor plugins will be added to the system together with feature definitions.

+### Hermes

+With plugins available for dataset generation, feasability studies will be conducted on the proposal of Hermes, an end-to-end system for generating textual descriptions of game-theoretic strategies.

 {{% /steps %}}

 ## Timeline